mkhavari01/Data-Loss-Prevention/README.md

 <strong>in this mode by cd to server or client and running npm run test command u can visit available tests</strong>

+<strong>Graphs for Load testing results are availabe at results directory</strong>

 # Technical  Documentation

 <h2>Overview</h2>